MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/nodes-failover-cluster-vmware.md

 ## Symptom

-You'll see the following in the System Event Log of the Event Viewer when this issue occurs:
+You'll see the following event in the System Event Log of the Event Viewer when this issue occurs:

 ![Event 1135](media/nodes-failover-cluster-vmware/1135.png)